ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

 Here Yoda and Palpatine battle, uninterrupted, without constantly cutting away from the action, as it was edited in the original Revenge of the Sith.
 [![Yoda Battles Palpatine from Star Wars: Fall of the Jedi - Mr Pitiful Fan Edit ](http://imgur.com/sZYWpZL.png)](https://vimeo.com/180134011)

+##Summary of Edits
+### 1.0.3
+**Updated Ending**
+* Props to http://reddit.com/u/noodle-finger for inspiration
+* Removed excess dialogue and reactions surrounding padme’s delivery and death
+* Split Padme’s delivery and transformation into Vader into two separate sequences
+* Removed Padme naming Leia as to not serve as spoiler for ROTJ when watching in machete order
+* Added rhythmic fadeouts to simulate  Vader’s coming in and out of consciousness during his surgery
+* Cut directly from Padme’s death to Vader’s rise
+* Removed Vader’s zombie walk and NOooOOOOooOOoOO
+* Removed “what do we do with the kids and where do we go now” conversation between Yoda, Obi Wan and Organa
+* Cut right to “Directed by George Lucas” following Vader, Palpatine, and Tarkin looking over the construction of the Death Star
+* Updated the initial (non-scrolling) credits to include credits from all 3 movies without split screen.
+* Add Mr. Pitiful:) to the credits as one of the editors
+* Moved hopeful delivery of Leia and Luke to mid-credits scene
+  * (an attempt at a humorous take on the Marvel Cinematic Universe’s habit of post-credit scenes teasing future films)

 ## TLDR; of How to Render and Watch
 * Download the [Adobe Premiere project](https://github.com/ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/archive/master.zip).
 * Replace the offline source footage with legally obtained footage of Episodes I-III
 * Align the footage in the Alignment Sequences with the included reference frames
 * Render and enjoy!

 ## Step-by-Step Instructions of How to Render and Watch